ItsANoBrainer/UngerboeckNodeJSApiExample/README.md

 This is an example of how to use the Ungerboeck API with a NodeJS application and JWT signing/creation.
 You can find these in the API User window within Ungerboeck (after making an API User).

 ## Installation
-FiveM Artifact Updater requires [Node.js](https://nodejs.org/) to run.
+Ungerboeck NodeJS Api Example requires [Node.js](https://nodejs.org/) to run.

 1. Install Node.JS.
 May require a computer restart.
 2. Run `npm install` in the install directory